or-sara/Multi-modal-Filtering/README.md

 RGB-Nir restoration: There are two input images one of which is hazy RGB image.
 The other one is gray level Nir image.
 Using the Nir image we dehaze the hazy RGB image.

+Structure transferring: We are given two different images.
+One of them is used as background and the other one foreground.
+We transfer the details of foreground image onto background image by scaling the details.
+We create different visual effects.